A Brief Introduction to Georgian Singing

 - Mtiebi : mixed ensemble, founded by Edisher Garakanidze, who perform Ethnomusic theatre, combining song, dance and theatre, even wrestling to evoke the traditional settings of these songs.

-- Anchiskhati Choir : renowned male folk and chant choir, who excel at the ancient sacred songs.
+- Anchiskhati Choir : renowned male folk and chant choir, who are leading the way in restoring the traditional scale tunings.

 - Basiani : male ensemble, folk music specialists, with fine krimanchuli, who also perform as part of the Patriarchal Choir.